Aj-Levi/Aj-Levi/README.md

 - 🎯 Aiming to become a proficient software engineer

 ## 🏆 Competitive Programming
-- 🟢 Pupil on Codeforces
+- 🟢 Specialist on Codeforces
 - ⭐⭐⭐ 3-star coder on CodeChef

 ## 🛠 Tech Stack